yihong0618/bilingual_book_maker/README.md

    Default target language is `"Simplified Chinese"`.
 Support language list please see the LANGUAGES at [utils.py](./utils.py).
 7. Use the --proxy parameter to enable users in mainland China to use a proxy when testing locally.
 Enter a string such as http://127.0.0.1:7890.
 8. Use the --resume command to manually resume the process after an interruption.
-9. If you want to change api_base like using Cloudflare Workers Use --api_base ${url} to support it.
+9. If you want to change api_base like using Cloudflare Workers Use --api_base ${url} to support it. **Note: the api url you input should be `https://xxxx/v1', and quotation marks are required. **

 e.g.
 ```shell